Comprehensive Guide on Car Repair and Maintenance

 What is the Cost of Car Maintenance and Repair?

-Again, how much a specific routine maintenance task or repair will cost depends on your specific vehicle.
+Again, how much a specific automotive maintenance and repair task will cost depends on your specific vehicle.
 Some average maintenance costs include:

 - Oil Change: $20-$90